 Sensor Size: Full Frame (35mm)

-Build Quality and Ergonomics: Solid, ergonomic, not water-resistant
+Build Quality and Ergonomics: Lightweight, ergonomic, no weather sealing

 Lens Compatibility: Canon EF